cloud-gov/product/helpwanted/CustomBrokerDemo.md

 #### How to deliver
 - Submit a series of pull-requests to cloud.gov github repositories.
 The appropriate repositories will be determined during the Grooming / Ready phase.
 - Implementation can be done with any Cloud Foundry instance; no access to existing cloud.gov infrastructure is needed to develop or demo it.
-The behavior can be demonstrated via exercise of the broker’s REST APIs.
+The video demonstrating usage need not use cloud.gov-specific URLs.

 ---